 Q: What is Diabetic Retinopathy?

 A: This condition can develop in anyone with type 1 or type 2 diabetes.
+Occasionally, can be the first sign you have Diabetes before you're ever been diagnosed.
+Retinopathy can be the first sign you have diabetes before you’ve ever been diagnosed.
 It causes damage to the blood vessels in the retina.
-If diabetic retinopathy goes untreated, it can result in blindness.
+If diabetic retinopathy goes untreated long enough, it can result in blindness.

 Q: Who Is At Risk For Diabetic Retinopathy?